Understanding Short-Term Disability Benefits Eligibility

 Significant Terms to Remember

-Despite variations in language between insurance company policies, major insurance companies tend to use similar concepts, terms and definitions relevant to STD benefits, including:
+Despite variations in language between insurance company policies, major insurance companies tend to use similar concepts, terms and definitions relevant to individual STD or group STD benefits, including:

 - Elimination period: This term refers to the amount of time between the onset of a claimant’s disability and the point at which the claimant becomes eligible to receive monthly disability benefits.
 Often, eligibility is not at the same point as the disability’s onset.
-Instead, the claimant must wait a specific amount of time before eligibility kicks in.
+Instead, the claimant must wait a specific amount of time before eligibility and payments kick in.
 For this reason, the elimination period is also known as the “waiting period.”
-Insurers normally communicate this, and more, in the policy booklets or certificate you receive.
+Individual and group insurers normally communicate this, and more, in the policy booklets or certificate you receive.

-- Pay cap: This term refers to the total amount of monthly disability benefits to which a particular insurance policy entitles a claimant.
+- Pay cap: This term refers to the total amount of monthly disability benefits to which a particular insurance policy entitles a claimant to receive.
 In the event a claimant has purchased multiple insurance policies, insurers often offset the amount of money they pay out each month by the amount that the claimant receives from other sources to ensure that an over-insurance situation doesn’t occur.

 More About Short-Term Disability

-Insurance companies limit who has access to disability benefits through exclusions for pre-existing conditions.
-Private short-term disability insurance generally does not cover pre-existing conditions.
+Insurance companies limit who has access to disability benefits through exclusions or pre-existing conditions.
 An individual can’t receive a diagnosis, schedule a medical procedure, and then purchase short-term disability insurance expecting to be covered.

-You May Have More Options After Wrongful Denials
+You May Have More Options After Wrongful Disability Denials

 - A false assertion that your disabling condition was pre-existing and does not qualify for benefits under your policy